 In my humblest opinion, I think potty training is hardest on us parents – we are giving away a lot of control / power.
 And that’s not easy for us.

-Think about how toddler eating habits and toddler sleep habits can make us go crazy.
+Think about how toddler eating habits and toddler sleep habits can make us go bananas.

 We can’t force a kid to eat.